jimcarson/radio/README.md

 | `ne_states.geojson` | Cached US + Canada state/province boundaries written by `adif_setup.py` — not tracked in git, generated on first run |
 | `us_counties.geojson` | Cached US county boundaries written by `adif_setup.py` — not tracked in git, generated on first run |

-All files must be in the same directory. `qrz_common.py` is not run directly. `adif_map.py` imports from `qrz_common.py` for ADIF parsing, grid conversion, and date normalisation. `adif_setup.py` is run once to cache boundary data for the states overlay.
+All files must be in the same directory. `qrz_common.py` is not run directly. `adif_map.py` imports from `qrz_common.py` for ADIF parsing, grid conversion, and date normalisation. `adif_setup.py` is run once to download boundary files for `--overlay states` and `--overlay counties`.
+It downloads from Natural Earth (states) and the US Census Bureau (counties), both as shapefiles read via `pyshp`.

 ---